FAU-LAP/NOMAD-CAMELS/docs/source/doc/installation/installation_custom_macos.md

-# Custom macOS Installation Using Pyenv
+# macOS - Installation Using Pyenv

 ## 1. Pyenv and Python Installation
 This uses `homebrew` to install pyenv ([see here](https://brew.sh/) for more information on `homebrew`).